deneb-99y/deneb-99y/README.md

 - 🌱 I’m currently studying in SSAFY

-- ⚡ I’m currently learning Python and Java
+- ⚡ I’m currently learning Python and C++

 - 🔭 Fun fact: I am interested in physics and semiconductors.